Best Time to Travel to Peru

 Local women and children protect themselves from the rain by putting a plastic bag on their hats and colorful ponchos around their shoulders.

-Local women and children protect themselves from the rain by putting a plastic bag on their hats and colorful ponchos around their shoulders.
-Community-based tourism in Peru
+Local women and children in Peru protect themselves from the rain by putting a plastic bag on their hats and colorful ponchos around their shoulders.

 Avoid the crowds when traveling to Peru